atolab/zenoh-web/content/docs/migration_1.0/C++.md

 Zenoh 1.0.0 brings a number of changes to the API, with a concentrated effort to bring the C++ API to more closely resemble the Rust API in usage.

-The TLDR improvements we bring in this in this update include
+The improvements we bring in this update include:

-- Simple organization of Zenoh classes abstracting away the notion of View and Closure.
+- A simpler organization of the Zenoh classes, abstracting away the notion of View and Closure.
-- Improved and more Flexible Error Handling through error codes and exceptions.
+- Improved and more flexible Error Handling through error codes and exceptions.
 - Support for serialization of common types like strings, numbers, vectors through Codecs.
-- Ability for users to define their own Codecs (for their own types or to overwrite the default one) !
+- Ability for users to define their own Codecs (for their own types or to overwrite the default one)!
 - Improved stream handlers and callback support.
 - Simpler attachment API.

-Now we have served you an *amuse bouche,*  let's get into the main course !
+Now that the *amuse bouche* is served,  let's get into the main course!

 ## Error Handling

-Prior to 1.0 all Zenoh call failures were handled in a uniform way: we were either returning a `bool` value indicating success or failure (and probably returning a error code) or returning an `std::variant<ReturnType, ErrorMessage>` :
+Prior to 1.0.0, all Zenoh call failures were handled by either returning a `bool` value indicating success or failure (and probably returning a error code) or returning an `std::variant<ReturnType, ErrorMessage>`.
+For instance:

 ```cpp
 std::variant<z::Config, ErrorMessage> config_client(const z::StrArrayView& peers);